Stuycs-K/finalproject-10-dickerson-andrew/DEVLOG-Andrew.md

 - Added warning statements to `image_encoder` and `image_decoder`.
 - Changed example file names for easier comprehension of use in example make files.

+### 2025-05-28 -
+- Updated user instructions for running and interaction with program.
+- Removed extra flags from `audio_encoder` in instructions.
+-